F-Bafti/AI_Agent_csv_consolidator/README.md

 ## Summary:

 1. GAME.py<br>
-	-	Core classes: Goal, Action, ActionRegistry, Memory, Environment.
+	-	Core classes: Goal, Action, ActionRegistry, Memory, Environment.<br>
-	-	Defines the structure for goals, actions, storing memory, and executing actions safely.
+	-	Defines the structure for goals, actions, storing memory, and executing actions safely.<br>
 <br>
-2. agent.py
+2. agent.py<br>
-	-	Wraps everything into an Agent.
+	-	Wraps everything into an Agent.<br>
-	-	Loops through:
+	-	Loops through:<br>
 	1. Constructing a prompt from goals, memory, and actions.<br>
 	2. Sending it to the LLM (generate_response).<br>
 	3. Parsing the LLM’s response to choose an action.<br>